latolukasz/beeorm-doc/docs/guide/data_pools.md

 ## Redis keys namespace

-You should always try to use dedicated redis server for your application.
+It is best to use a dedicated Redis server for each application for several reasons:

-There are three reasons:
- * performance.
-Only your application is using redis, it's easy then to monitor and optimise redis performance
+ * Performance: By using a separate Redis server for each application, it is easier to monitor and optimize Redis performance for that specific application.
- * duplicate key prevention.
-If two applications uses the same redis instance and DB number and both applications store for example key "user:1" then one application overrides other application data
+ * Duplicate key prevention: If two applications use the same Redis instance and database number, and both applications store a key like "user:1," one application may overwrite the other's data.
- * flushing database.
-Sometimes you need to remove all keys in redis database.
-Using FLushDB() will remove all keys from all applications that are using the same redis DB.
-Having one instance of redis for one application you are sure keys are removed only for this application.
+ * Flushing the database: If you need to remove all keys in a Redis database, using the FLUSHDB() command will remove all keys for all applications that are using that same Redis database.
+By using a separate Redis server for each application, you can be sure that only the keys for that specific application will be removed.

-But sometimes you have no other options than using one redis for many applications.
-Also when you are running tests in parallel you must be sure each test is using different redis keys.
-Lucky you BeeORM provides a feature called **keys namespace**.
-Simply define unique namespace name for each application in every BeeORM redis pool.
-This name will be added as prefix to all keys used in this redis pool.
+However, sometimes it may not be possible to use a separate Redis server for each application.
+In these cases, it is important to ensure that different applications do not use the same Redis keys.
+The BeeORM framework provides a feature called keys namespace that can help with this.
+By defining a unique namespace name for each application in every BeeORM Redis pool, this name will be added as a prefix to all keys used in that pool, ensuring that the keys are unique.

+Here is an example of how to register a Redis pool for two different applications with unique namespace names:

 Application #1
 ```go